 - The OS of the VM must have the local firewall disabled and allow remote access and privileged process execution by the enrollment account.

-- Two Factor Authentication (2FA) must not be enabled for the enrollment account or the
+- Two Factor Authentication (2FA) must not be enabled for the enrollment

 rackuser account created during the enrollment process.

 - The VM must have at least one NIC connected to a physical network with at least one IPv4 IP address configured that matches the physical network topology.